 Everyone wants to increase their audiences, customers and revenue, but for you, it's not that simple.
 You want public relations(PR) that can give you an edge yet remain professional.
 Or maybe you want PR that gives you professionalism but lets you keep your edge.
-Whatever drives your passion, Baltimore-based Eclectic PR, with its virtual business model and dynamic and flexible network of marketing specialists, graphic and web designers, event coordinators and more, has the keys to your success.
+Whatever drives your passion, Baltimore-based Eclectic PR, with its virtual business model and dynamic network of marketing specialists, graphic and web designers, event coordinators and more, has the keys to your success.
 Each campaign is tailored specifically to your needs, and should those needs change, so can the campaign.
 As well as campaigns, Eclectic's founder Cherrie Woods is the master PR teacher via her customized workshops for creative entrepreneurs.

 That’s what makes us Eclectic!

 Cherrie Woods is a 16-year plus public relations (PR) veteran who has a client list that includes authors, visual and performing artists, arts/authors festivals, clothing boutiques, etc. She has held public relations’ staff and management positions at the Detroit Institute of Arts, Reginald F. Lewis Museum, Baltimore City Dept. of Public Works, Harbourfront Centre (Toronto), Toronto Social Services and Toronto Public Health.
 Woods has also done PR work for severak arts and culture organizations and events including, Stratford Theatre, Prince George's Arts and Humanities Concil and Cosmic Slop Multicultural Rock Festival.